kpj/LetTheDataSpeak/README.md

-# Let The Data Speak
+http://1ucasvb.tumblr.com/post/43105696213/better-late-than-never-happy-valentines-day# Let The Data Speak

 Code and idea repository for the final project.
 Have some fun here: http://kpj.github.io/LetTheDataSpeak/frontend/.

+## Story

+Compare the sound of intergenic regions and open reading frames.

 ## Frontend